 - Jump off a cliff into the beautiful waters of Bassin Bleu

 - Explore the national parks and pine forest

 Some places will take US dollar, however, it can be challenging when small items are purchased, in such cases, it is better to use the Haitian gourde for purchases.

 When is the best time to visit Haiti?

 The dry season, November to March.
 There is less rain, and you can enjoy a lot more outdoor activities and hikes.

-There are 6 mobile network operators and also quite a number of internet service providers in Haiti.
+There are over 0 mobile network operators and about 0 internet service providers in Haiti.
 You can checkout the

 and also details about each of them.